 unified eXchange platform

-UXP is a tried-and-tested solution, and in 2018 will have been in operation in Estonia for 17 years.
+- UXP is a tried-and-tested solution, and has been in operation in Estonia since 2001.

-UXP is also used by governments including those of Namibia, Haiti and Ukraine, and has been piloted by NATO.
+- UXP is also used by governments including those of Namibia, Haiti, Benin, Tunisia, Greenland and Ukraine, by the financial sector in Japan, and has been piloted by NATO.

 - All messages moving through UXP are encrypted at the highest reasonable grade